 What we do and don't do, and who can help

-Trading Standards administers the product safety elements of the Fair Trading Act and Consumer Guarantees Act.
+The Ministry of Business, Innovation and Employment administers the product safety elements of the Fair Trading Act and Consumer Guarantees Act.
 Some products are regulated by other agencies.

 What we do

-The Trading Standards team works to reduce significant risks and hazards that products may pose to New Zealand consumers.
+We work to reduce significant risks and hazards that products may pose to New Zealand consumers.
 How we do this includes:

 - engaging with industry, standards making bodies, injury prevention agencies and other regulators

 - overseeing product recalls

 - putting regulatory controls in place where necessary.

 For more about what we do, see About us.

 While we provide policy advice and implement regulations regarding products under the Fair Trading Act, enforcement in this area is done by the: